cbb106018-stmail/CC-109-2/README.md

 # Deployment

 ## Demo
-This is an instance here, you can trying send request to get response.
+This is an instance here, you can trying send request to get response.<br>
+With correct data format, you'll get `200 response`; or you'll get back `400/500 response w/ error message`.

 > It only supports http request right now.